overoxidize/overoxidize.github.io/geometrical-anatomy-of-theoretical-physics/propositions-and-predicates.md

 (T) $q_j$ is a tautology (always true).

 (M) $\exists 1 \leq m,n \lt j : (q_m \land q_n \implies q_j)$ is true.

+If proposition $\mathcal{P}$ is provable within the system, $a_1, \ldots, a_n$, we say $a_1, \ldots, a_n \vdash \mathcal{P}$, or this sequence *proves* $\mathcal{P}$.

+Consistency of axiomatic systems depends on there being propositions that weren't provable in the system, due to the issue of ex falso quodlibet, which allows us to prove anything, given the right false starting point, and the fact that things aren't provable relies on there being no contradictory axioms.